-Many VPNs struggle to work in China and other areas that attempt to block VPNs.
+Many VPNs struggle to get through China’s Great Firewall as well as other areas that attempt to block VPNs.
 Fortunately, there are good solutions for these problems.
 For example, NordVPN offers obfuscated servers that can get through VPN blocks.
 See the best VPNs for China here.

 AVG Secure VPN review conclusion

 The AVG Secure VPN is in many ways a decent product.
 It seems designed for newcomers who simply want to turn it on and get back to using the internet.
 For basic use, it would probably be fine.
-It is easy to install, easy to use, and we didn’t find any data leaks during our testing.
+It is easy to install, easy to use, and we didn’t find any data leaks with our VPN tests.

-However, the VPN runs slowly on a small server network.
+However, the VPN is still relatively slow compared to the competition and it runs on a small server network.
 It seems marginal at best if you want to stream content, or download torrents.
 Once you get past the initial discount, the price is kind of high, and the connection logs they keep on their users give us pause.
-Lastly, So the bad track record of the parent company (selling user data) is a major blow to trust.
+Lastly, the bad track record of the parent company (selling user data) is a major blow to trust.

 Putting all this together, we have the answer to our final question at the start of this review…